Slavena1/Softuni-Machine-Learning-Final-Project/README.md

-# Between Child and Machine: A Mandarin Case Study
+# Between Child and Machine: Where Does Adult Second Language Acquisition Sit on the Learning Spectrum?
+A Mandarin Case Study

 Comparing word acquisition patterns across three "learners" of Mandarin — children (L1), adult L2 learners, and a language model's frequency signal — to test whether adult L2